 Similar to the AES Compassionate Care, LLC lawsuit discussed above, a medical marijuana grower/processor is challenging the Department of Health's Bureau of Medical Marijuana's (BMM) denial of their request to approve their product for sale in Pennsylvania.
 The plaintiff's product contains terpenes which have not been deemed safe for inhalation by the FDA, and BMM relied on the "safe for inhalation" standard to deny their product for sale.
 Standard Farms argues that: the department has no authority to use the "safe for inhalation" standard; BMM's requirement that terpenes be deemed safe for inhalation is not supported by the statute; and, BMM has not presented substantial evidence to deny their product.
-BMM won its appeal before the administrative tribunal, which found that BMM has the authority to apply the "safe for inhalation" standard farms' favor, then BMM will have to permit vaporization products to be sold with ingredients that have not been deemed safe for inhalation.
+BMM won its appeal before the administrative tribunal, which found that BMM has the authority to apply the "safe for inhalation" standard and that BMM presented sufficient evidence to support its denial.
+If the court rules in Standard Farms' favor, then BMM will have to permit vaporization products to be sold with ingredients that have not been deemed safe for inhalation.